ydmw74/n8nAIChat/README.md

 When files are uploaded, the app sends them as binary data using multipart/form-data:

-1. The text fields are added directly to the FormData (same format as without files):
+1. The text fields are added directly to the FormData (maintaining the same format as requests without files):
    ```
    message: "User's message content"       // or your custom field name
    userId: 1                               // or your custom field name